piatoss3612/LibroLink/README.md

 ```

 - Modify the `Providers` component to include the `ZkSyncClientProvider` component.

-- The `ZkSyncClientProvider` component should be wrapped around the `PrivyProvider` component for the `usePrivy` hook to work.
+> Note: The `ZkSyncClientProvider` component should be wrapped around the `PrivyProvider` component for the `usePrivy` hook to work.

 ```tsx
 const Providers = ({ children }: { children: React.ReactNode }) => {